How Payday Loan Regulations Affect the Industry and Its Customers

 How Is the Payday Loan Industry Regulated by the Government?

 These loans are regulated under the Truth in Lending Act, which requires the lender to provide certain information to the borrower.
 This includes finance charges, the APR and other details.
 These protections boost consumer confidence in the payday loan industry.
-These loans don’t require collateral, and they are classified as unsecured loans.
+These cash payday loans don’t require collateral, and they are classified as unsecured loans.
 Many students and low-income borrowers use them simply because can be repaid during the next pay period.
 Other restrictions may be determined by the state or city, and this is why the terms are often different from one region to another.
-There may be a maximum cap on the total amount of the loan, for example.
+There may be a maximum cap on the total amount of the payday advance loans near you, for example.
 Other regulations can affect the repayment period, income constraints and the number of loans approved within a certain period of time.

 Why Do Borrowers Continue to Use Payday Loans?